-4.3 Migration and Urbanization
+Migration and Urbanization

-Relative to alternative rural livelihoods, migration to urban areas (either in pastoralist regions themselves or to the highlands) actually looks quite promising.
-The Devereux (2006) study of the Somali region of Ethiopia found that urban residents were far better off in terms of income, nutrition, education, and health outcomes (Table 7).
+In relation to alternative rural livelihoods, migration to urban areas (either in pastoralist regions themselves or to the highlands) actually looks quite promising.
+The Devereux (2006) study of the Somali region of Ethiopia found that urban residents were far better off in terms of income, nutrition, education, and health outcomes than were rural residents (Table 4.4).
 Relative to sparsely populated rural areas, cities and towns also have a huge cost–benefit advantage in providing education and health services.
 Urban livelihoods are also less vulnerable to drought, while remittances from migrants in highland areas or from overseas are likely to be entirely acyclical with respect to local weather patterns.
 In recent studies from northern Kenya, McPeak et al. (2011) and Little et al. (2004) show that placing a household member in wage employment outside pastoralism (and outside the range areas) increasingly is an important livelihood strategy that can enhance local food security and provide capital for reinvesting in the livestock sector.
 New technologies such as mobile telephones also reduce the transaction costs of remitting finances (for example, M-Pesa in Kenya).
 However, governments rarely make even internal migration easy.
-At the very least, bureaucratic barriers to migration should be removed, while the provision of urban infrastructure (particularly housing and water) can also facilitate a smoother process of adjustment.
+At the very least, bureaucratic barriers to migration should be removed; providing urban infrastructure (particularly housing and water) can also facilitate a smoother process of adjustment.